- July 23, 2019

 - Posted by: dawgenglobal

-- Category: Business plans, Caribbean, Competitive research, Economics, Finance & accounting, Innovation, International
+- Categories: Business plans, Caribbean, Competitive research, Economics, Finance & accounting, Innovation, International

 Change cannot be left to chance.
 The process must be managed.
 Change management is the discipline that guides how we prepare, equip and support individuals to successfully adopt change in order to drive organizational .
 I recommend a strategy-driven approach to planning and implementing change.
 Unfortunately, many organizations do not follow a systematic approach (my approach or anybody else’s) for planning and implementing change.